itpu2301/backendquizgame-itpu2301/README.md

 # quizGameBackend
- Backend part for a quizGame with api
+ Backend part for a quizGame with apis